Sonuq/Sonuq/README.md

 - I been learning Rust & C
 - I don't post most of my code here, I will start posting some of my code though.

-If you want to contact me for any miscellaneous
+If you want to contact me for any miscellaneous reason

 Email : sonuq@protonmail.com